-The mint authority (the entity who can create new tokens of that crypto-asset), as stated in the smart contract, has the potential right to change the supply of the crypto-assets.
-However, since the mint authority was revoked, it should not be possible to increase the token supply, however the whole smart contract could be updated which then in turn could lead to a situation that total suppy could be altered again.
+The mint authority (the entity who can create new tokens of that crypto-asset), as stated in the data account, has the potential right to change the supply of the crypto-assets.
+However, since the mint authority was revoked, it should not be possible to increase the token supply, however the whole data account could be updated which then in turn could lead to a situation that total suppy could be altered again.